prowler-cloud/prowler/docs/tutorials/custom-checks-metadata.md

 ## Handling Multiple Providers

-This feature is available for all the providers supported in Prowler since the metadata files format is shared among them.
+This feature is available for all the providers supported in Prowler since the metadata format is common between all the providers.

 ```yaml title="custom_checks_metadata.yaml"
 CustomChecksMetadata: